SEN Offer - Frequently Asked Questions

 As a small school we are very proud of the support that there is available for your child's emotional and social well being.
 Our first strength is the children themselves and we often find that children who struggle in this area respond well to their peer group.
 Secondly, all of our staff are approachable and focused on supporting children in all areas of their wider life.

 There is effective support in place to manage individuals and avoid exclusion, increase attendance and manage medical needs.
-If you require any support in these areas, please speak to the class teacher, SENCo or Headteacher.
+If you require any support in these areas, please speak to the class teacher, or SENCO/Head of School.

 9. How will my child be involved in the process and be able to contribute their views?